How the Bud Light boycott shows brands at a crossroads: Use their voice, or shut up?

 One in five Gen Z adults is LGBTQ

-One of the main reasons for this, according to Badgett is that the numbers of LGBTQ people are rising, especially among younger generations.
+One of the main reasons for this, Badgett points out, is that the numbers of LGBTQ people are rising, especially among younger generations.
 According to a Gallup survey released last year, 21% of Generation Z Americans who have reached adulthood — those born between 1997 and 2003 — identify as LGBT, as do 10.5% of millennials, compared to 2.6% of baby boomers.

 Law professor Ball points out that another thing that's been a game changer is social media, in terms of how public and visible the pressure can be.
 On top of that, there has been a deluge of bills — over 500 — proposed or passed in state legislations this year related to transgender issues.